Slicer/Slicer/Docs/user_guide/modules/segmenteditor.md

 - [Segment Statistics](segmentstatistics) module computes volume, surface, mean intensity, and various other metrics for each segment.
 - [Segmentations](segmentations) module allows changing visualization options, exporting/importing segments to/from other nodes (models, labelmap volumes), and moving or copying segments between segmentation nodes.
 - [Data](data) module shows all segmentations and segments in a tree structure.
 Commonly used operations are available by right-clicking on an item in the tree.
-- Editor module is the predecessor of this module.
-Segment Editor provides all its features and many more.

 ## Information for Developers